marcopaganini/termschool-vim-theme/README.md

 # termschool
 ## An improved codeschool like vim theme for 256-color terminals

 termschool is a vim theme optimized for 256-color terminals.
 The theme "medium/dark" and makes heavy use of greys, greens and blues in pastel tones.
+You can [preview termschool here](http://vimcolors.com/375/termschool/dark).

 The original codeschool for 256-color terminals was created by @Astonj (http://astonj.com) based on the editor used at http://codeschool.com.
 While I enjoyed the theme, I felt it could use a number of